Google

 Kids in their music class excited to see us!

-IMG_6746.JPG Tibetan girl dressed for her art and music class.
+Tibetan girl dressed for her art and music class.

 11 November 2006